CentOS/python-cicoclient/docs/cli_usage.rst

           --retry-interval <seconds>
                                 Wait between subsequent retries.
 Defaults to 10 (seconds).
           --flavor <flavor>     The flavor of the node.
+(This is ignored for x86_64 baremetal nodes)

         output formatters:
           output formatter options